Realityloop/ace_editor/README.txt

 2. Extract and place the contents of the zip file under sites/all/libraries so that ace.js is located at sites/all/libraries/ace/src/ace.js
 3. Copy the module's directory to your modules directory and activate the module in Drupal.
-4. Select what text formats to use with the editor at 'admin/config/content/ace-editor'.
+4. A default text format with the name "HTML Editor" is added to use the editor when editing content, additional text formats to use with the editor at 'admin/config/content/ace-editor'.
 5. Enjoy this freakishly fresh editor!